vavrato/pisot/README.md

 # pisot
-Find a Pisot generator of a number field
+Find a Pisot generator of a real number field!

-Use sagemath
+The .sagews is a worksheet file that can be run in Sagemath (for example at cocalc.com)